The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Related Work

-We are the first to propose a method to detect the absence of inbound SAV that is remote and does not rely on existing misconfigurations.
-Instead, we use local DNS resolvers (both open and closed) to infer the absence of packet filtering and the presence of SAV either at transit networks or the edge.
+We are the first to propose a remote method (no vantage points needed in the tested networks) to estimate the deployment of inbound SAV that does not rely on existing misconfigurations.
+Instead, we take advantage of local DNS resolvers in remote networks (both open and closed) to infer the absence or the \textit{presence} of SAV either in transit networks or at the destination network edge.
+Our measurements cover the whole routable IPv4 address space and more than 270M responsive IPv6 addresses.